sambown781/bravo-kernel.github.io/source/_posts/2015-04-23-how-to-add-jwt-authentication-to-a-cakephp-3-rest-api.md

 - describing a full blown, real world implementation
 - usable as drop-in code for (almost) any CakePHP 3 application requiring API authentication
 - spiced up with background information to help you understand the JWT concept

+> **Important**: please remember to use SSL/TLS encrypted connections for ALL API traffic
+> to prevent man in the middle attackers from seeing and stealing the tokens.

 During this tutorial you will: